RESOStandards/reso-certification-help/docs/providers.md

 The Performance View shows your server performance metrics.

-**Note:** You may opt-out of displaying your server metrics publicly when notifying the customer.
-If opted-out, the performance metrics will be visible only to the the customer and RESO admin staff.
+**Note:** You may opt-out of displaying your server metrics publicly when sending the norification to the customer.
+If opted-out, the performance metrics will be visible only to the customer and RESO admin staff.

 ![image](https://user-images.githubusercontent.com/88680702/164076852-3baf895f-f22f-4507-811c-22ede6c0916b.png)